vanimkv28/Project1/README.md

-# Project1
+# Sample
-Learning
+Welcome
+to
-Python Hackathon
+Python Basics